PDConSec/vsc-print/doc/manual.md

 Typeface is determined by VS Code editor settings.
 If you see Fira Code on screen, that's what will be printed.

 The _size_ of printed text is a Print setting because the size that works best on screen may not be the size that works best on paper.

+If you're wondering why we call it a typeface and not a font, it's because a font is a particular typeface in a specific size and treatment.
+"12pt Times italic" is a font.
+"Times" is a typeface.
+It does not help that the Windows Font Picker (which _does_ pick a font, you have to specify typeface, size and treatment) mislabels the typeface as "Font".

 ## Printing Markdown